Shashi2504/Django-Ecommerce-CI-CD-Deployment/README.md

 - Basic knowledge of HTML or React
 - Any Browser for testing
 - Intermediate knowledge in Serverless Computing ( Ex : AWS Lambda , ECS,..)

-You can follow along with this source code:
-GitHub - joelwembo/django-multitenant-saas-ecommerce-kubernetes: Django Multi-tenant …
-Django Multi-tenant , microservices , Kubernetes, Jenkins, Github Actions and Multiple Databases using docker, bash… github.com

 ## Steps